-We collected cellular communication logs that include meta-data about smartphone communications involving both text messages and phone calls.
-For each communication entry, these logs include the phone number of the other party, the type of call or message (i.e., incoming, outgoing, missed, rejected), the name of the party if listed in the phone contacts, the date and time the message or call occurred, whether the log entry was read (text messages only), and the duration of the call (voice calls only).
-These data are saved passively on the phone with no additional input or effort on the part of the participant.
+We collected cellular communication logs that included metadata about smartphone communications involving both SMS text messages and phone calls.
+For each communication entry, these logs include the phone number of the other party, the type of call or message (ie, incoming, outgoing, missed, or rejected), the name of the party if listed in the phone contacts, the date and time the message or call occurred, whether the log entry was read (SMS text messages only), and the duration of the call (voice calls only).
+These data are saved passively on the phone with no additional input or effort from the participant.
 We downloaded these logs from participants’ phones at each monthly follow-up visit.
-Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did provide these data each month.
-Participants opted-in to provide these data when they allowed us to download their data at the study visit.

-Participants were informed that they could delete any text message or voice call log entries prior to the download if they desired.
+Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did not provide these data each month.
+Participants opted in to provide these data when they allowed us to download their data at the study visit.
+Participants were informed that they could delete any SMS text message or voice call log entries before the download, if they desired.

-Text Message Content
+SMS Text Message Content

-We also collected the message content from participants’ text messages on their smartphone.
-As with the logs, content from individual text messages is saved passively on the phone with no additional input or effort on the part of the participant.
-We downloaded text message content (bundled with the logs in the same files) at each monthly follow-up visit and participants could delete text messages prior to the download.
-Note that we did not have a parallel method to gain access to phone call content.
-Thus, we had meta-data from communication logs for both text messages and phone calls but had the content of the communication only for text messages.
+We also collected the message content from the participants’ SMS text messages on their smartphones.
+As with the logs, content from individual SMS text messages is saved passively on the phone with no additional input or effort from the participant.
+We downloaded SMS text message content (bundled with the logs in the same files) at each monthly follow-up visit, and participants could delete SMS text messages before the download.
+We did not have a parallel method to gain access to phone call content.
+Thus, we had metadata from communication logs for both SMS text messages and phone calls but had the content of the communication only for SMS text messages.

 Sleep Quality

-We collected information about participants’ sleep duration, timing, and overall quality with a Beddit sleep monitor (Beddit Oy Inc., Espoo, Finland) that was placed in their beds and connected to their smartphones.
-We used an early version of the sleep monitor that required participants to actively start and stop the monitor when they entered and exited their bed each night and morning, respectively.

-These data are available for only 87 participants because Beddit Oy was acquired by Apple Inc. during data collection for this study.
+We collected information about participants’ sleep duration, timing, and overall quality with a Beddit Sleep Monitor (Beddit Oy Inc) that was placed in their beds and connected to their smartphones.
+We used an early version of the sleep monitor that required participants to actively start and stop the monitor when they entered and exited their beds each night and morning, respectively.
+These data are available for only 87 participants because Beddit Oy was acquired by Apple Inc during the data collection for this study.
 Apple discontinued cloud support for data collection with the sleep monitor in November 2018, which prevented its further use for our remaining participants.
-Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did provide these data each month.
-Participants opted-in at the start ofthe study to provide these data by installing the app on their phone.
-They were allowed to opt-out at any later point by simply uninstalling the app.
+Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did not provide these data each month.
+Participants opted in at the start of the study to provide these data by installing the app on their phone.
+They were allowed to opt out at any later point by simply uninstalling the app.

 Physiology